Ultra Thoroughbred Racing: History

 The company was first located at the 400 acre ‘Barree Stud’ in Willowmavin, NE Victoria, which served as a breeding, spelling and pre-training centre.
 As development progressed, Barree was turned into a pre-training, spelling and rehabilitation centre.
 During this process, the company's breeding operations were relocated to the Hunter Valley of New South Wales, where other major Australian and international breeding operations are based.
 Facilities include a 2000 m sand-based track for workouts, equine water walker and swimming pool, high-speed treadmill, hyperbaric chamber and hydrotherapy equipment.

 In the early days of Ultra Thoroughbreds, the company focused on the purchase of race mares, and mares already at stud for breeding.
 This included the purchase of stock from around the world, notably South Africa and New Zealand, as well as domestically in Australia.

 Over the years, Ultra Thoroughbreds diversified, purchasing stock at all stages of development, including a recent focus on ‘two year old in training’ sales.
 This is in addition to the company's interest in the purchasing and sale of weanlings, yearlings, tried horses and broodmares.
 They have had broad success with a variety of winning thoroughbred horses throughout Australia, as well as success in South Africa, New Zealand and at Royal Ascot in the United Kingdom.

 In 2014, Ultra Thoroughbreds moved its entire breeding operation to the Hunter Valley, where it purchased Golden Grove Stud (Denman) with G&C Pastoral Company owner Vivian Oldfield.
 With the growth of the breeding operation, Golden Grove Stud expanded in the 2016 season to nearby Riverslea Farm, with views to develop this into a centre of excellence for the stud's young produce.
 Recent stakes winning graduates of note include The Barrister (Listed Fernhill Handicap, Royal Randwick), Captain Duffy (Listed Geelong Classic, Geelong), Crown Witness (G3 Quezette Stakes, Caulfield) and the exciting Nature Strip (Inglis Dash, Flemington).

 In August 2020 Senior Trainer Danny O Brien won the Fred Hoysted Medal for Victorian trainers after a superb year in which he trained 100 winners for the season at a strike rate of more than 17 per cent.

 Group 1 winners

-Shamus Award – 2013/14 Timeform Champion Australia 3yo and the highest, most successful and best credentialed son of Snitzel.
+Shamus Award – 2013/14 Timeform Champion Australia 3yo and the most credentialed son of Snitzel.
 He is the first horse in history to win the Group 1 VRC Australian Guineas after winning the Group 1 W. S. Cox Plate at Moonee Valley Racecourse.
-A multiple group performer at two years old, running an exceptional third in the Caulfield Guineas, this exceptional colt raced only in stakes company for the entirety of his career.
+A multiple group performer at two years old, running an exceptional third in the Caulfield Guineas, this colt raced only in stakes company for the entirety of his career.

 Miss Andretti – Australian Champion Racehorse of the Year in 2007 and is the only thoroughbred in racing history to simultaneously hold a total of five track records in Australia and England.